-International Women’s Day: Motsepe Foundation Women’s Unit calls for a Gender Balanced Society.
+International Women’s Day: Motsepe Foundation Calls for a Gender Balanced Society

 Sandton, Johannesburg.
 Over 550 women gathered at the Sandton Convention Centre to celebrate and share ideas on best practices in achieving gender balance as part of the global call for gender equality.

 Amongst the women and some men in the audience were women from business organisations (namely IWFSA, the Black Business Council, 30% CLUB, Business Unity SA, Advancement of Black Accountants of Southern Africa, BWSASA, Young Global Shapers), as well as rural women’s organisations, women in sports, women in media, leaders of tertiary institutions, queens, university students and 40 grade 12 students from various schools.

 Dr Precious Moloi-Motsepe, who had earlier returned from ringing the bell for gender equality at the JSE said, “The International Women’s Day Summit is an important day in the calendar of Motsepe Foundation activities.
 We believe that we all have a meaningful contribution to make in ensuring a gender balanced world”.

 In his powerful keynote address, Chief Justice Mogoeng Mogoeng challenged women to become more deliberate and intentional about their course for gender equality.
 “Why does it look like women are being accommodated instead of being recognised for their excellence, the leadership capacities they possess, and the good work they have displayed…?
 Driving gender balance, gender equality, fighting gender discrimination is a collective responsibility.
 The question needs to be answered by all of us,” he said.